newcastleuniversity/puppet-module-ksmb/README.md

 cups::papersize: A4
 ```

-## Reference

-Here, include a complete list of your module's classes, types, providers,
-facts, along with the parameters for each.
-Users refer to this section (thus
-the name "Reference") to find specific details; most users don't read it per
-se.

 ## Limitations

 This is actually a limitation of leoarnold-cups, but it might help you when deploying: if your global hiera.yaml specifies a merge_behavior other than the default "native", you won't be able to set a default queue in a common.yaml and then override it further up the hierarchy.

-## Development

-Since your module is awesome, other users will want to play with it.
-Let them
-know what the ground rules for contributing are.

-## Release Notes/Contributors/Etc. **Optional**

-If you aren't using changelog, put your release notes here (though you should
-consider using changelog).
-You can also add any additional sections you feel
-are necessary or important to include here.
-Please use the `## ` header.